Subkash2206/ScapyTapper/README.md

   - DNS Queries
   - HTTP traffic
   - TCP Handshake and flags
-- Protocol and port name resolution
+- Displays protocol and port name resolution
-- Filter support (using BPF syntax)
+- Protocol filter support (using BPF syntax)
+- Captured packets can be saved to a .pcap file
 ```